Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Proposed Bayesian model for variable selection in FOSR

 The term $\vec{Z_{-[l]}}^{(*)}$ in the panel \ref{GIBBS} represents a mixed vector with components from the previous iteration that have not yet been updated and with components that have already been updated in the current iteration.
 As $l$ evolves in 3.3, the vector $\vec{Z_{-[l]}}^{(*)}$ is updated.
 Also, it is worth mentioning that the complete conditional distributions are presented in the panel in summary form, since the independent components are omitted from the notation.
+The definition of the continuous Bernoulli distribution can be found in \citep{NEURIPS2019_f82798ec}.

 At the end of this process with the convergence of the chain, there is a sample of the joint posterior distribution of $\vec{Z}$, $\vec{\bb}$, and $\sigma^2$.